 How the Fed Rate Affects Your Money

-The Federal Reserve slashed the target federal funds rate at its September 2024 meeting by half a percentage point.
-The rate range is now 4.75% to 5.00%.
+The Federal Reserve cut the target federal funds rate at its December 2024 meeting by a quarter percentage point.
+The rate range is now 4.25% to 4.50%.

-This is the first time the Fed has cut the target rate in over four years.
+This is the third time that the Fed has cut the target rate in 2024.
+Previous cuts were in September and November.

 How and why does the federal funds rate affect me?